major-s/labcirs/README.rst

 Requirements
 ------------
 - Python 3.8 (older versions of Python 3 might work but are not tested)
-- Django 1.11 (older versions may work too but are not tested anymore)
+- Django 3.2 (older versions may work too but are not supported and not tested anymore)
 - Pillow
 - django-multiselectfield
 - django-parler